Makhkambek/Makhkambek/README.md

 ## 👨‍💻 About Me

-**Entrepreneur who turns ideas into scalable products.**
+**I turn ideas into real products.**
-I strive for excellence and value calmness in the process.
+Code is my tool, not my identity.

 ---